zuozhenggh/learning-library/data-management-library/database/essbase21c/essbase-basic/essbase-basic.md

     ![](./images/image14_49.png "")

-  Note: In the above exercise, you saw how a normal flat file Excel sheet can be converted into an Essbase application and a cube.
+  Note: In the above exercise, you saw how a normal flat file excel sheet can be converted into an Essbase application and a cube.
 You can get the application workbook DBX (Design by Example) file in a matter of seconds with the dynamic capabilities of Essbase powered by the Cube Designer add-ins.

 ## **Step 6:** Export a Cube to an Application Workbook
 1. In Essbase web UI, expand the application: **DynamicCorp** that contains the cube that you want to export.

-2. From the Actions menu, to the right of the cube name: **Sales**, select **Export to Excel**.
+2. From the Actions menu, to the right of the cube name **Sales**, select **Export to Excel**.

    ![](./images/image14_49.1.png "")